lindig/ocaml-hyphenate/README.md

   literate program.
 Lipsum is implemented in Objective Caml as well and you could add it as as Git submodule.

-To build the software it should suffice to run Make:
+To build the software it should suffice to run Make.
+Please take a look at the `Makefile`.
+It supports downloading and building Lipsum.

     $ make